cosc2336-ds-alg/assg00/README.md

 test cases:  2 |  1 passed | 1 failed
 assertions: 27 | 25 passed | 2 failed

-make: *** [include/Makefile.inc:60: run] Error 2
+make: *** [include/Makefile.inc:60: tests] Error 2
-The terminal process "/bin/bash '-c', 'make run'" failed to launch (exit code: 2).
+The terminal process "/bin/bash '-c', 'make tests'" failed to launch (exit code: 2).

 Terminal will be reused by tasks, press any key to close it.